anhvannguyen/Java-Blackjack/README.md

 Java-Blackjack
 ==================

 The goal of this project is to make a quick blackjack game from scratch and to get familiar with github along the way.
+This game will also serve as a precursor to a mobile/html5 game currently in the works.

 Simple Rules
 - Basic rules of blackjack, player who gets closer to 21 without going over wins.